WilkMat3/SET09102_Personal_Portfolio/week8_project.md

 ```
 *Figure 9: Reviewed Code - Multiple Asserts

-On the Figure 10 I have included the comment I left on the PR.
-As mentioned before I wanted to give more context for the other group memeber so they can understand why it would make sense to add a comment to a test.
+In Figure 10 I have included the comment I left on the PR.
+As mentioned before I wanted to give more context for the other group members so they can understand why it would make sense to add a comment to a test.

 ![Figure 10](./images/Comment_MultipleAsserts.PNG)
 *Figure 10: Reviewed Code - Multiple Asserts - Comment

-On the Figure 11 we can see another test taken from the same test class.
-In the arrange section there we can see that the if statement is repeated ( same as on the Figure 9).
+In Figure 11 we can see another test taken from the same test class.
+In the arrange section we can see that the if statement is repeated ( same as in Figure 9).
 NUnit provides SetUp methods that allow for some code reusability, especially when it comes to arranging test data.
-I have advised to move that part to the SetUp methods to prevent violating DRY principle as per the Figure 12 comment.
+I have advised to move that part to the SetUp methods to prevent violating the DRY principle as per the Figure 12 comment.

 ```
      /// <summary>